Wednesday, July 28, 2010

 Dresses for Over 50: Let'm flow

 I’m seeing more long dresses than I have in a while and I find it wonderfully refreshing.
 At the risk of sounding like a crabby old lady, I find the very short skirts and shorts coupled with spiked-heel sandals on young girls in the city a little creepy, more than a little hooker-esque.
-This post features a sample of maxi dresses online, with a range of price tags.
-But first, here's a list of why I love long dresses, especially those in light-weight fabrics...
+This post features a sample of maxi dresses online, like Jones New York Printed Maxi Dress (Green, Size 12)(was $119, now $47) in Sizes 0-12.

 Light-weight, long dresses have several advantages for women over 50: